EhsanBagheri/DMD_STM32/README.md

 Most important versions
 ---------
+(22 Dec 2023 - v1.1.2)  - Introduced multicolor for fixed and scrolling text

 (30 Nov 2023 - v1.1.0)  - Add support of panels with FM6353/6363 S-PWM drivers

 (25 Mar 2023 - v1.0.4)  - Add support of panels with FM6126a chip

 (12 Feb 2023 - v1.0.0)  - New panel template model with multiparameter specialization

-(12 Dec 2022 - v0.9.2)  - Monochrome panels support for RP2040-based boards (Parallel connection mode)

-(16 Sep 2022 - v0.9.0)  - Add support of RP2040-based boards (RGB modes only) and using the DMA in the RGB modes for STM32F4 boards
+(16 Sep 2022 - v0.9.0)  - Add support of RP2040-based boards and using the DMA in the RGB modes for STM32F4 boards

 (10 Jul 2022 - v0.8.0)  - Add support of STM32F4 blackpills - STM32F401CC & STM32F411CE  (**Custom STM32 repo required!** see below)